sdu-concurrency/cybersecurity_days_2020/website/program.md

   .btn:focus { outline: 0 !important; }
 </style>

+{% comment %}
 The lectures will be given either in Danish or in English; in case non-Danish speaking attendees are present, lectures will be given in English.
+{% endcomment %}

+You can recordings of the lectures on our [YouTube channel](https://www.youtube.com/channel/UCp3OmfUjujhdTDzvtuyX_Rg/) or following the links in the program below.

 {% for day in site.data.program %}